Zawadidone/dfir-lab/README.md

 1. Login to Timesketch and create a sketch with the ID 1.
 2. Login to Velociraptor.
 3. Deploy Velociraptor [clients](https://docs.velociraptor.app/docs/deployment/clients/) using the configuration and executables added to the Google Storage Bucket in the folder `velociraptor-clients`.
-4. Open Server Event Monitoring, select the artefact Server.Utils.BackupGCS and configure the following parameters:
+4. Open Server Event Monitoring, select the artifact Server.Utils.BackupGCS and configure the following parameters:
     * ArtifactNameRegex: `Windows.KapeFiles.Targets`
     * Bucket: `Bucket name`
     * Project: `Project ID`
-    * GCSKey: Add key to the service account `project_name-velociraptor` in GCP console and paste in the field. [https://velociraptor.velocidex.com/triage-with-velociraptor-pt-3-d6f63215f579](https://velociraptor.velocidex.com/triage-with-velociraptor-pt-3-d6f63215f579)
+    * GCSKey: Add key to the service account `project_name`-velociraptor in GCP console and paste in the field. [https://velociraptor.velocidex.com/triage-with-velociraptor-pt-3-d6f63215f579](https://velociraptor.velocidex.com/triage-with-velociraptor-pt-3-d6f63215f579)
 5. Configure Hunt
 6. Select Artifact `Windows.KapeFiles.Targets`
 7. Select the following parameters: